 Everyone has heard the old cliché about how safe airline travel is―you're more likely to die from car crash than from your plane crash.
 That may calm some people down, but for people who quiver, cry, and hyperventilate at even the thought of getting on an airplane, a cliché doesn't so much to calm their fears.

 First, keep in mind that it really is true that the number of plane crashes each year compared to the number of automobile accidents is minuscule.

 If you need technical reassurance, the Internet is your friend.
-With a few carefully worded searches you can easily find everything you ever wanted to know about how a plane works, the principles behind how airplanes fly, the mechanics involved in operating an airplane, and all the safety measures and important designs that are involved to ensure that airplanes are extremely safe.
+With a few searches you can easily find everything you want to know about how a plane works, the principles behind how airplanes fly, the mechanics involved in operating an airplane, and all the safety measures and important designs that are involved to ensure that airplanes are extremely safe.

 Seeing that the attendants and other passengers are perfectly calm can help calm your fears as well.
 There's no need to be embarrassed or ashamed to admit your fears to the attendant; many people suffer from fear of flying, but not many will admit it to airplane personnel even though it will surely make for a calmer, less anxiety-ridden trip.

 Flying in an airplane really is safer than riding in a car, and fear of flying can be a huge stumbling block to exploring and enjoying the world.
 Many people never completely conquer their fear of flying.
-But with a little forethought, research and planning, you can probably at least control it enough to reach your destination without the trip being a nightmare.
+But with a little forethought, research and planning, you can at least control it enough to reach your destination without the trip being a nightmare.